Kundan52017/WorkforceApi/replit.md

 - **Spring Boot Starter**: Foundation framework for auto-configuration and embedded server

 ### Development Tools
-- **Lombok**: Reduces boilerplate code by auto-generating getters, setters, constructors, and builder patterns
-- **MapStruct**: Handles object mapping between models and DTOs with compile-time code generation
+- **Manual Implementation**: Removed Lombok and MapStruct dependencies for better compatibility.
+All DTOs and mappers now use standard Java code with manual getters, setters, and mapping methods.

 ### Build System
 - **Gradle**: Build automation and dependency management system chosen for its flexibility and performance